opencog/opencog/opencog/haskell/README.md

 The github version claims to be a better rewrite of the bitbucket version.

-Maybe should not use Cabal at first ...
+Maybe should not use Cabal at first ... but, on the other hand, I cannot get CMake to figure out what the .hs extension means ...

+Random quotes from the net:
+"Cabal is currently the only tool that can realistically be used to properly build and install Haskell packages due to the great complexity involved with getting all the details right"